IHE/QRPH.CCG/input/pagecontent/CCG_v3_launch.md

 Volume-3 (this section) defines the **base** content model for the CCG Profile.
-All CCG actors SHALL either operationalize **this** content model or an alternate model defined in Volume-4.
+All CCG actors **SHALL** declare the contextual content model to which they adhere.
+It may be the one defined in this Volume-3 or an alternate model defined in Volume-4.
+For clarity: normative statements in this Volume-3 apply to CCG actors that claim conformance to *this* base content model.

 The content specifications in the IHE CCG Profile can be broadly categorized as being related to either the **definition** of CCGs or as